 Taliban sweep into Afghan capital after government collapses, US lowers flag at Kabul embassy

-Though the Taliban had promised a peaceful transition, the US Embassy suspended operations and warned Americans late in the day to shelter in place and not try to get to the airport
+Video: Hundreds jostle to board a plane as desperate scenes unfold at Kabul airport because of the Afghanistan-Taliban crisis

+Kabul: The US military took over Afghanistan's airspace on Monday as it struggled to manage a chaotic evacuation after the Taliban rolled into the capital, as the militants tried to project calm amid widespread fears of unrest.

-Kabul: The Taliban swept into Afghanistan's capital Sunday after the government collapsed and the embattled president joined an exodus of his fellow citizens and foreigners, signaling the end of a costly two-decade U.S. campaign to remake the country.
+The Taliban swept into the capital on Sunday after the Western-backed government collapsed and President Ashraf Ghani fled the country, bringing a stunning end to a two-decade campaign in which the US and its allies had tried to transform the country.

-Heavily armed Taliban fighters fanned out across the capital, and several entered Kabul's abandoned presidential palace.
-Suhail Shaheen, a Taliban spokesman and negotiator, said that the militants would hold talks in the coming days aimed at forming an "open, inclusive Islamic government."
+Thousands of Afghans, fearing a return to the Taliban's brutal rule, are trying to flee the country through Hamid Karzai International Airport.
+Videos circulating on social media showed hundreds of people racing across the tarmac as US soldiers fired warning shots in the air.

+The US Embassy has been evacuated and the American flag lowered, with diplomats relocating to the airport to aid with the evacuation.
+Other Western countries have also closed their missions and are flying out staff and civilians.

 Earlier, a Taliban official said the group would announce from the palace the restoration of the Islamic Emirate of Afghanistan, the formal name of the country under Taliban rule before the militants were ousted by US-led forces in the wake of the 9/11 attacks, which were orchestrated by al-Qaida while it was being sheltered by the Taliban.
 But that plan appeared to be on hold.